tekdi/ubi-eligibility-sdk/docs/flowchart.md

    - Processes all eligibility criteria

 2. **Criteria Evaluation**
-   - Checks each criterion individually
+   - Checks each criteria individually
    - Applies either custom or standard rules
    - Marks schema as eligible only if all criteria are met